Doctor of Medical Science (DMSc)

 • Medical Education

-Stand out with our immersive year-long research project, providing the knowledge, skills, and research proficiency necessary to contribute to medical advancements and publish in scholarly journals, enriching your professional credentials.
+Stand out with our doctoral research project, providing the knowledge, skills, and research proficiency necessary to contribute to medical advancements and publish in scholarly journals, enriching your professional credentials.

 Published research from our DMSc alumni includes: